Skip to content

 What does Segregation of Duties (SoD) Mean?

 Segregation of Duties (SoD) — also called Separation of Duties — refers to a set of preventive internal controls in a company’s compliance policy that mitigates the risk of error and fraud by requiring more than one person to complete a transaction-based task.
-In the traditional sense, SoD refers to separating duties — such as accounts payable from accounts receivable — to limit embezzlement.
+In the traditional sense, Segregation of Duties refers to separating duties — such as accounts payable from accounts receivable — to limit embezzlement.

 What is Separation of Duties (SoD) Compliance Risk?